viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Important considerations go into declaring an array for receiving data from AXI DMA.
 Let me explain:

 1. **Data type:** In our case, the AXI-Stream data width is 16 bits.
 This is because the XADC Wizzard exposes a 16-bit wide master AXI-Stream interface, and it goes as the 16-bit stream all the way into the AXI DMA.
 So, we use the data type `u16`.
 2. **Array length:** The number of samples we transfer in one DMA transfer is given by the macro `SAMPLE_COUNT`.
-However, there is a catch.
-The ARM Cortex-A9 processor has a cache line size of 32 bytes.
+However, there is a catch, which is why I recommend that you declare the `DataBuffer` slightly larger than needed.
-   **TODO** Because we need to invalidate Data Cache in a slightly bigger memory range.
-Otherwise we risk cache issues caused by end of the buffer not aligned with cache line.
+   The AXI DMA loads data directly into the RAM.
+There is a data cache between the RAM and the CPU in play.
+To achieve proper results so the CPU "sees" the correct data, we flush the data cache into RAM by calling [Xil_DCacheFlushRange()](https://docs.amd.com/r/en-US/oslib_rm/Xil_DCacheFlushRange?tocId=ih5Bwba_1KuHZ_3v1wDPjw) before the DMA transfer.
+We also invalidate the data cache by calling [Xil_DCacheInvalidateRange()](https://docs.amd.com/r/en-US/oslib_rm/Xil_DCacheInvalidateRange?tocId=hQlJBPx~LFoO1Pndt20_5g) after the DMA transfer finishes so the `DataBuffer` memory region is served to the CPU from RAM when read for the first time.
-3. **Memory alignment:** dd
+   I faced strange errors in my testing when I used a bigger `DataBuffer`.
+It went away when I declared the `DataBuffer` slightly larger than needed.
+I think this is a bug or a limitation of the [Xil_DCacheInvalidateRange()](https://docs.amd.com/r/en-US/oslib_rm/Xil_DCacheInvalidateRange?tocId=hQlJBPx~LFoO1Pndt20_5g).
+It may be connected to the fact that the data cache is organized into so-called lines, which are 32 bytes long on the ARM Cortex-A9 processor used in Zynq-7000.
+So, the cache invalidation is done in 32-byte chunks.

-bla bla
+3. **Memory alignment:** Even though the AXI DMA can be configured to allow data transfer to an address that is not aligned to a word boundary, it's a good practice to declare the `DataBuffer` as aligned to a 32-bit word.
+This is what the GCC attribute definition `__attribute__((aligned(4)))` does.

 ### Converting raw XADC data samples to the voltage